-What Is A Resolution Of Inquiry?
-Jerrold Nadler Is Requesting Info On Donald Trump
+A Resolution Of Inquiry Requests Info On Trump

 On Thursday, New York Rep. Jerrold Nadler filed what's called a "resolution of inquiry" in an attempt to get information from the Justice Department about any investigations the department may or may not have launched into Donald Trump, his business holdings, and his team's alleged connections with the Russian government.
 (Trump has denied doing business with Russia.)
 As soon as Nadler announced this, many people who aren't members of Congress wondered: Exactly what is a resolution of inquiry?